Welcome

 The information presented in this database is intended only to be general summary information for public view.
 This information is not intended to be relied upon in circumstances where guaranteed - precise information is required.

-News from the Grantees
+News from Grantees

 What motivates today’s hunters and target shooters?

 For years, marketers and R3 practitioners have referred to the five “stages” or “phases” that hunters evolve through in their lifetimes during the activity.
 These stages assume all hunters follow a common trajectory, sharing the same motivations at each stage.
-However, these phases are based on a study published 40 years ago.
-Considering this audience does not reflect current U.S. hunters, Southwick Associates tested these premises on behalf of the Western Association of Fish and Wildlife Agencies (WAFWA), documenting the motivations of today’s hunters and target shooters nationally and how these might change throughout their lifetimes.

 Public Perceptions About Southeastern State Fish & Wildlife Agencies